MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - Post transactions that were entered in any module.

 - Void receipts, transactions or deposits in any module except Payroll.
-(You can’t void checks in Payroll.)
+(You can't void checks in Payroll.)

 - Enter Deposits With Receipts or Deposits To Clear Receipts transactions using the Bank Deposit Entry window.